code-dudes/resume/README.md

 - Simple: no need to learn LaTeX (LaTeX is great, but takes initial time investment).
 - Access anywhere.
 Stored in Goole Docs ☁.

 **Note:** While opening on phone, use print layout to see how it's going to look.
 Still Mobile view might have issues, so view on Desktop/Laptop or use `Desktop View` in mobile browser.
 Also see tips section
+Start/Watch the repo for updates

 ---
 ### Available Templates

+**One Page Templates**
 |  |  |
 |--|--|
 |<img src="https://user-images.githubusercontent.com/35618518/214939636-bcd8aab0-77fc-4b63-a1a9-35ef0266fd57.png" width="400" height="564"> | [Template-1 Click to Open](https://docs.google.com/document/d/12VKwOvPnLgnE_zsFa1UYK3yZ30qsT9-k6uogBVpYLwc) |